Oliviero Zuccarini: Beyond parliament

 When the Constitutional Assembly was replaced in 1948 by a new parliament, Zuccarini was no longer a member of the chamber.
 He continued to serve as a member of the PRI leadership team from outside the parliament for several years, however.
-He shared his ideas as editorial director of "La Voce Repubblicana" till 1950.
-On matters involving party policy and, even more, strategy he frequently found himself in opposition to Ugo La Malfa and Randolfo Pacciardi who by this time had become the most powerful members of the party leadership.
-Nevertheless, despite his contrarian habits, Zuccarini was not without influence of his own.
-He effectively launched his own "alternative republican party identity", committed to constitutional federalism and liberal economics.
-Broadly based coalition governments became the norm due to the politically fragmented nature centrist politics, and with the PRI habitually present as an element in government coalitions, Zuccerini made it his business to encourage party colleagues to support causes and decisions reflective and respectful of what were seen as the party's Mazzinian traditions.
-Despite the perceived threat to democratic liberties represented by Italy's Soviet backed Communist Party, Zuccarini was acutely cautious about Italy becoming a member of the so-called "Atlantic Pact" (of which the country was nevertheless a founding member in 1949).
-He would have preferred to wait for the emergence of some sort of pan-European federalist structure to complement and replace the nation states which had provided the framework for two "world wars" in the space of a single generation.
-Within Italy he used the columns of Critica politica to call for a complete reconstruction of the party landscape, with the fragmented centrist groupings replaced by a powerful "third force" that could have the power finally to check the dirigist statism which, for Zuccarini, still represented a major threat to democratic and individual freedoms.
-He continued to press for maximum devolution to the regions of political power.
-He called for a return of morality to public life, and for a simplification of administrative process which might facilitate it.
-He called for the practical implementation of social reforms, "senza demagogia e senza debolezze" (loosely, "without demagoguery, without dilutions").
-His impressively coherent programme for a liberal federalist republican future brought him into ever more direct confrontation with the tight-knit group around Ugo La Malfa who took control of the party secretariat in 1949.
+He shared his ideas as editorial director of "La Voce Repubblicana" till 1950 On matters involving party policy and, even more, strategy, he frequently found himself in opposition to Ugo La Malfa and Randolfo Pacciardi who by this time had become the most powerful members of the party leadership Nevertheless, despite his contrarian habits, Zuccarini was not without influence of his own He effectively launched his own "alternative republican party identity", committed to constitutional federalism and liberal economics Broadly based coalition governments became the norm due to the politically fragmented nature of centrist politics, and with the PRI habitually present as an element in government coalitions, Zuccerini made it his business to encourage party colleagues to support causes and decisions reflective and respectful of what were seen as the party's Mazzinian traditions Despite the perceived threat to democratic liberties represented by Italy's Soviet-backed Communist Party, Zuccarini was acutely cautious about Italy becoming a member of the so-called "Atlantic Pact" (of which the country was nevertheless a founding member in 1949) He would have preferred to wait for the emergence of some sort of pan-European federalist structure to complement and replace the nation-states which had provided the framework for two "world wars" in the space of a single generation.
+Within Italy, he used the columns of Critica politica to call for a complete reconstruction of the party landscape, with the fragmented centrist groupings replaced by a powerful "third force" that could have the power finally to check the dirigist statism which, for Zuccarini, still represented a major threat to democratic and individual freedoms He continued to press for maximum devolution of political power to the regions.
+He called for a return of morality to public life and for a simplification of administrative processes which might facilitate it He called for the practical implementation of social reforms, "senza demagogia e senza debolezze" (loosely, "without demagoguery or weakness").
+His impressively coherent programme for a liberal federalist republican future brought him into ever more direct confrontation with the tight-knit group around Ugo La Malfa, who took control of the party secretariat in 1949.
 The catalyst for Oliviero Zuccarini's resignation from the party came in 1952 in arguments arising during the build-up to proposals for the "Legge Truffa" (fraud law) which, if implemented, would have given additional parliamentary seats to political parties winning the most seats in general elections.
-By strengthening the government's position in parliament the idea was to deliver in Italy the level of political stability which, at that time, was associated with England and America; but the law would also have represented a major retreat from democratic purity.
+By strengthening the government's position in parliament, the idea was to deliver in Italy the level of political stability which, at that time, was associated with England and America; but the law would also have represented a major retreat from democratic purity.
 In the event, it was not just Mazzinian idealists who were horrified: enough politicians (and commentators) were appalled by the proposals to ensure that the "Legge Truffa" was withdrawn and revoked after just three months.
-Zuccarini's was not the only significant resignation triggered by disagreements over the "Legge Truffa" proposals, the day after resigning from the party he teamed up with a group of fellow republican dissidents, many of whom took who took their lead from Marcello Morante.
-That was only the start of a political re-alignment which might yet have led to the creation of the powerful "third force" that Zuccarini had been advocating for years.
+Zuccarini's was not the only significant resignation triggered by disagreements over the "Legge Truffa" proposals; the day after resigning from the party, he teamed up with a group of fellow republican dissidents, many of whom took their lead from Marcello Morante.
+That was only the start of a political realignment which might yet have led to the creation of the powerful "third force" that Zuccarini had been advocating for years.